AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/effects/key-frame-shapes.md

     normal priority, firing a playback with normal priority will block the shape output.
 Killing the playback will restore the shape output.
 Quick Palettes and manual changes (the programmer) have High priority.
-Setting the shape priority to <strong>"Very High"</strong> would prevent the programmer taking over (see
+Setting the shape priority to **"Very High"** would prevent the programmer taking over (see
     [Priority](../cues/playback-options.md#priority) in
     playback [Options](../cues/playback-options.md)).